2Printer Settings

 Text

-Controls with parameters related to printing plain text files.
+Settings and options related to printing plain text files.

 Code page